 Cherries have a lot of good things in them.
 They also don’t have a lot of unhealthy elements in them.
 For one, cherries have vitamin A and calcium.
 Furthermore, it doesn’t have many calories and sodium.
 Win-win!

 However, cherries do have a large amount of sugar.
 Also, it doesn’t have all the nutrients the chickens need.
-So, cherries can be a good treat, but they can’t be a staple in the diet of your chickens.
+So, cherries can be a good treat.
+But it can’t be a staple in your chicken’s diet.

 100g Cherries Nutrition